 The Loan is subject to a cash structuring fee of 2.5% payable on each tranche advanced in accordance with the Loan Agreement.
-The amounts drawn bear interest rates between 15% and 20% and mature on December 31, 2015.
+The amounts drawn bear interest rates between 15% and 20% payable quarterly and mature on December 31, 2015.
 The Loan is secured by first priority liens on the existing and future assets of the Company and the Guarantors.
-Also in consideration of the Loan, the Company has agreed to issue to the Lender common shares of the Company as bonus shares (the "Bonus Shares") which will be subject to resale restrictions expiring four months from the date of issuance.
+Also in consideration of the Loan, the Company agreed to issue to the Lender common shares of the Company as bonus shares (the "Bonus Shares") which were subject to resale restrictions expiring four months from the date of issuance.
 At December 31, 2014 the Company had drawn available advances of \$25 million (\$24.375 million net of 2.5% cash structuring fees) of the secured Loan and recorded transaction costs of \$0.7 million.
 In addition, the Company issued 1,200,627 Bonus Shares to the Lender with a value of \$3.5 million.
-The transaction costs and the value of Bonus Shares will be accreted over the life of the loan.
-See also Note 14 - Share Based Payments.
+The transaction costs and the value of Bonus Shares are accreted over the life of the loan.
+See also Note 13 - Shareholders' Equity.